-I grew up reading Consumer Reports magazine I have always liked that group. the staff is under a union contact by CWA the same union I am a member of.
+I grew up reading Consumer Reports magazine I have always liked that group. the staff is under a union contact by CWA the same union I was a member of.

 UL is a global safety consulting and certification company headquartered in Northbrook, Illinois.
 It maintains offices in 46 countries.
 Established in 1894 as the Underwriters' Electrical Bureau (a bureau of the National Board of Fire Underwriters), it was known throughout the 20th century as Underwriters Laboratories and participated in the safety analysis of many of that century's new technologies

 Prevention of Cruelty to Children or Animals Organizations

 For kids and women

 – Civic Leagues, Social Welfare Organizations, and Local Associations of Employees

 I am a card carrying member of the ACLU and thus would support a group under this code.

 I was a member of the Communications Workers of America.
 The CWA represents workers in the telecommunications field and have done so since 1947.
 American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) is the largest federation of unions in the United States.
 CWA is a affiliated union.
 At one point private sector unions were a lot bigger and more powerful than they are today I think that

 The NEA has a membership of just under 3 million people.
 The NEA is incorporated as a professional association in a few states and as a labor union in most.
 The group holds a congressional charter under Title 36 of the United States Code.
 It is not a member of the AFL–CIO, but is part of Education International, the global federation of teachers' unions.
 They were also granted a congressional charter from Title 36 of the United States Code.